 Another non-profit hoping for a boost is the Racine Zoo.

-Between capacity limits and more than 70 days of being closed this year, Beth Heidorn, the zoo's executive director, says she estimates they have lost several hundred thousand dollars in revenue.
+Between capacity limits and more than 70 days of being closed this year, Beth Heidorn, the zoo's executive director, said she estimates they have lost several hundred thousand dollars in revenue.

-Heidorn says people realize they don’t need to make a large financial donation in order to make a difference.
+Heidorn said people realize they don’t need to make a large financial donation in order to make a difference.